 Individual rows or columns of the 2D matrix can be selected and displayed with clicks of the right mouse button.
 The selection of Row Mode or Col Mode determines which will be displayed.
 Switching to 1D Display mode will transfer the last highlighted row to the 1D display.
 You can examine and plot individual 2D rows in this manner, using all of the 1D tools of SpinWorks.
 You can select which of the rows is highlighted (in yellow) by selecting it with the toolbar up and down arrows.
-Currently (version 3.0), columns cannot be transferred to the 1D display mode.
+Currently (version 4.2), columns cannot be transferred to the 1D display mode.
 However, columns can be saved as JCAMP-DX files (see below), and then read as 1D spectra.

 Rows or columns selected with the right mouse button can be saved as JCAMP_DX files by using the Save Displayed Columns or Save Displayed Rows selections in the File menu.
 These spectra will be saved with names like row482.dx in the folder containing the folder containing the current raw data.
 The titles in these files will have the chemical shift of the extracted row or column attached.
-These rows and columns can then be read by SpinWorks in 1D mode, but be sure to set the data type to JCAMP-DX first.
+These rows and columns can then be read by SpinWorks in 1D mode.